 In assessing whether this scale of development is appropriate, the Craigmillar Urban Design Framework states that the edge of the housing areas facing parklands should be well designed and should take into account the surrounding landscape.
-The proposal in this case does not appropriately address the park, as the edge is formed by fragmented blocks of flats set behind a road.
-In particular, the flats at the far western end of the site do not create a strong or attractive urban edge, and the lack of a comprehensive landscape plan makes it difficult to assess how the buildings will sit within the landscape.
-Similarly, the houses at the eastern end of the site turn their backs onto the park, so this boundary will not be an attractive edge to the park.
+The proposal in this case does not appropriately address the park, as the edge is formed by fragmented blocks of flats set behind a road, or houses with their backs to the park or set behind a road.
+This does not create a strong or attractive urban edge, and the lack of a comprehensive landscape plan makes it difficult to assess how the buildings will sit within the landscape.